FERPA Notification of Rights

 - appropriate persons in connection with a student's application for or receipt of financial aid.

 - The right to file a complaint.
-Written complaints concerning failure by the University to comply with FERPA should be submitted to the University of Memphis, Office of the Registrar, 003 Wilder Tower, Memphis, TN 38152-3520, or to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.
+Written complaints concerning failure by the University to comply with FERPA should be submitted to Columbia International University, Office of the Registrar, 7435 Monticello Road, Columbia, SC 29203, or to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.

 Directory information is defined by the Family Education Rights and Privacy Act of 1974 (FERPA) as information contained in a student's education record "that would not generally be considered harmful or an invasion of privacy" if disclosed.
 Each institution has the right to define, within the limits of FERPA regulations, the data that it considers to be directory information.